These are our frequently asked questions. If you cannot find your answer below or anywhere else on this website, feel free to contact us directly.

 How can I get involved?

 There are many ways to get involved in the Business of Fashion, Textiles and Technology Partnership.
 Firstly, if you are an SME in the fashion, textiles and technology sector, you might be eligible for funding under our SME Support Programme.
 You can also join our network of partners in meetings, talks or workshops across the UK.
-There is also the opportunity to be kept informed on our most recent News, or by following us on our Linkedin page.
+You can also keep yourself informed on our most recent News or LinkedIn page.